tekoracle/allienvault-wallet-app/README.md

-# BitBoxApp
+# AlienVaultApp

-This repo contains the source code for the BitBoxApp and related tools.
+This repo contains the source code for the AlienVaultApp and related tools.

 ## Tech stack